zextras/tech-doc/source/common/adminpanel/backup.rst

 ..
 SPDX-License-Identifier: CC-BY-NC-SA-4.0

 The |adminui|\'s Backup GUI allows to configure the mail servers to save mailbox items in the backup.
+While they are part of the Backup operations, :ref:`backup_restore-strategies` can currently be carried out only from the CLI.
+The only exception is for the :`restore-account`, which can be carreid out by the GUI only, under :menuselection:`Admin Panel --> Domains --> Manage --> Restore Account`.

 Setting are grouped in two main section, the *Global Server Settings*, which apply to all :ref:`defined servers <ap-servers>`, and the *Server